 Lynn is a member of the Intellectual Property Section of Buchanan Ingersoll & Rooney PC.
 He practices and teaches in the fields of patent, trademark, copyright and unfair competition law.

-His work involved a wide range of technical subjects including mechanical, electrical, electronic, e-commerce, biotech, chemical, metallurgical and computer fields.
+His work involves a wide range of technical subjects including mechanical, electrical, electronic, e-commerce, biotech, chemical, metallurgical and computer fields.

 Lynn has obtained and litigated patents on a variety of products including computers, business methods, medical devices, corrosion resistant alloys, consumer products and toys.
 The result in one case was that Lynn's client acquired the infringer in lieu of payment of damages.